TheJanusStream/symbios-avatar/README.md

 cargo run --example dump -- --walk 12   # a walk cycle over a slope, frame by frame
 ```

+## Cargo features

+Both are off by default:

+- **`builtin-clips`** embeds `assets/clips.bin` (~200 KiB) and turns on
+  `ClipLibrary::builtin`.
+Meant for development: the baked set is a comparison
+  reference rather than a runtime motion source, and a consumer that only
+  builds bodies should not carry it — least of all a wasm one.
+A consumer that
+  wants the clips at run time can fetch the file and read it with
+  `ClipLibrary::read` without this feature.
+- **`serde-avatar`** makes a built `Avatar` serialisable, so one can cross a
+  process or worker boundary.
+A round-tripped avatar is drawable, not
+  rebuildable: it keeps its measured surface, eyes and handedness, and drops
+  the intermediates the build was made from.

 ## Status

 Early, but a body can now be described, built, given a face, eyes and hair,
 dressed in its own skin and clothes, rigged, and walked.
 Records, body plans,
 the mesher, rigging, skinning, zones, landmarks, UV charting, procedural skin,
+hair, tight garments, the bone-driven face layer (expressions, blink, talk and
-hair, tight garments, and motion (pose, IK, foot placement, inertialization,
+visemes), and motion (pose, IK, foot placement, inertialization, gait,
-gait, goal-space clips, baked-clip playback, blink, gaze) are in place and
+goal-space clips, baked-clip playback, gaze) are in place and tested.
-tested.

-Still ahead: a GLB writer (the glTF module only *reads*, for clip import), the
+Still ahead: a GLB writer (the glTF module only *reads*, for clip import),
-bone-driven face rig, loose garments and accessories, and creature variety —
+loose garments and accessories, and creature variety —
 see [`docs/plan.md`](docs/plan.md). [`docs/budget.md`](docs/budget.md) is the
 triangle economy and how to measure a proposal against it;
 [`docs/instruments.md`](docs/instruments.md) is the measurement fleet and the